givenand/aws-kinesis-video-webrtc-workshop/workshop/content/3-awsiot/1-cloud-resources/_index.en.md

 +++

 {{% notice note %}}
 For production deployments, there are a number of device provisioning strategies including automated device provisioning options which are out of scope for this workshop.
-The [AWS IoT Device Management](https://iot-device-management.workshop.aws/en/) provides a more holistic overview of these approaches and how to use the various features in AWS IoT Core to automate device provisioning.
+The [AWS IoT Device Management Workshop](https://iot-device-management.workshop.aws/en/) provides a more holistic overview of these approaches and how to use the various features in AWS IoT Core to automate device provisioning.
 {{% /notice %}}

 The following steps are meant to allow you to provision a single KVS WebRTC device in AWS IoT Core.